 If you prefer not to gift gin itself, there are plenty of gin-flavored treats, which make great edible London souvenirs.
 At Waitrose and M&S, you can find gin-flavored gummies, fudge or chocolate.
 You can even find gin flavored teas!

 If the Brits aren’t drinking gin, then chances are they’re drinking tea.
 There are plenty of teas to choose from at grocery stores, and they make ideal souvenirs because they’re so light and easy to pack.
 You can stock up on the classic brands like PG Tips, Yorkshire Tea, Typhoo and Twinings, or you can go for something new and cute.
-Teapigs, for example, is a young British tea brand with great packaging and fun flavors like jelly & ice cream tea.
+Teapigs, for example, is a young British tea brand with great packaging and fun flavors.
 You can find them at most upmarket supermarkets.
 Check out where to buy our other favorite teas here.

 British chocolate is legendary.
 Though there are plenty of expensive, dedicated chocolate shops, the supermarket stuff is amazing and shouldn’t be overlooked.
 The Cadbury brand never disappoints.
 Try the Cadbury Crunchie (honeycomb wrapped in chocolate); Cadbury Marvellous Creations Jelly Popping Candy Shells (somewhat self explanatory); or the Flake (a crumbly, thick straw of flakey chocolate).
 If you bring home Cadbury everyone will thank you.

 Crisps (potato chips) make another great edible London souvenir because they’re made with unusual flavors.
 Typical British flavors include steak, prawn cocktail and cheese and onion.
 If you’re after something really interesting, try Monster Munch, puffed-corn crisps shaped like claws and flavored with pickled onion.
 (Yum!)
 It’s a favorite UK snack, and you can find it at any supermarket.